philkleer/typst-modern-acad-cv/README.md

 ## Fonts

 In this template, the use of FontAwesome icons via the [fontawesome typst package](https://typst.app/universe/package/fontawesome) is possible, as well as the icons from Academicons [use-academicons typst package](https://typst.app/universe/package/use-academicons).
 To use these icons properly, you need to install each fonts on your system.
 You can download [fontawesome here](https://fontawesome.com/download) and [academicons here](https://jpswalsh.github.io/academicons/).
+From Fontawesome you need to download the desktop version and just install the `.ttf` files (or upload in your typst project).
+The same holds true for academicons, you just need to install/upload the `.ttf` file.
 Both typst packages will be load by the template itself.

 Furthermore, I included my favorite font [Fira Sans](https://fonts.google.com/specimen/Fira+Sans).
 You can download it here [here](https://fonts.google.com/specimen/Fira+Sans), or just change the font argument in `modern-acad-cv()`.